 Caramel Apple Cheesecake Bars – cheesecake bars covered with cinnamon-spiced apples, a streusel topping and drizzled with sweet caramel.
 The PERFECT dessert for Fall!

-Take a look at these caramel apple recipes from other bloggers…
+Love Caramel Apples?
+Take a look at these other caramel apple inspired recipes from other bloggers…

 1. Caramel Apple Slab Pie from The Recipe Critic